facebookincubator/GeoLift/website/docs/Methodology/Confidence_Interval_Explanation.md

 # 5) Apply a 'cost' function to the residual of each day (e.g. abs(resi))
 costs <- cost_funct(residuals)

-# 6) Observe for which % of days in the Pre-Treatment Period (again, which includes DoI) the model had a higher 'cost' than on the DoY.
+# 6) Observe for which % of days in the Pre-Treatment Period (again, which includes DoI) the model had a higher 'cost' than on the DoI.
 This gives you an estimate of the 'p-value' for the DoI and step size H0: "The probability of observing a data as absurd or more than this, assuming that the effect is H0"
 p_value <- mean(costs[day_of_interest] <= costs)

 # Observe that the result is exactly what was in the output of GeoLift